MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/separated-solutions.md

 ---
-title: Separated Dual-write Application Orchestration Package
+title: Separated Dual-write Application Orchestration package
-description: Dual-write application orchestration package is no more a single monolithic package.
+description: The Dual-write Application Orchestration package is no longer a single package but has been separated into smaller packages.
+This topic explains the solutions and maps that each package contains, and its dependency on other packages.
 author: RamaKrishnamoorthy
 ms.date: 11/29/2021
 ms.topic: article